 In the area of neuroscience, biosensor technology is already being used to monitor glutamate levels at the surface of living cells to provide information on the neurological damage occurring in stroke and neurodegenerative disorders and to detect the early formation of amyloid-[beta] protein found in Alzheimer's disease.
 "Nanomachines that could move through the body troubleshooting and repairing tiny brain or cardiovascular lesions lie in the future" (Morrow et al, 2007).

 Another system, the NanoStat platform technology enables both topical anti-infective products as well as a broad range of mucosal vaccines.
 The technology employs high-energy, oil-in-water emulsions that are manufactured at a size of 150-400 nanometers and are stabilized by surfactants.
 The unique aspect of products derived from the company's NanoStat technology is that, unlike currently available therapies, NanoBio's treatments are selectively toxic to microbes while non-irritating to skin and mucous membranes.
 The NanoStat technology also enables a platform of nanoemulsion based mucosal vaccines.
 When either whole virus or a recombinant protein antigen is simply mixed with nanoemulsion and placed on the naso-pharynx, the nanoemulsion serves as a potent adjuvant, producing both mucosal immunity and systemic.

-Nanotechnology is not yet here for daily use, other new methods of drug delivery continue to come to market, such as intranasal medications, pain balls, pulmonary deliver, trans-git etc
+Nanotechnology is not yet here for daily use, other new methods of drug delivery continue to come to market, such as intranasal medications, pain balls, pulmonary delivery, trans-git etc.